co-cddo/domains-registration-prototype/README.md

  - The first time you run npm run dev, the kit will ask you whether you want to send anonymous data to help the team improve the service.
 Enter y or n to answer yes or no.
 6. In your web browser, go to open http://localhost:3000 (opens in a new tab).

-> [!NOTE]
-> You must be a team member of The Cyber and Domains Protection Team in order to contribute to any of the the prototypes.

 ### Team contacts
 If you need access to information about this prototype, would like to contribute, or have questions about the team’s work, please contact the user-centered design team: